6, October 2008

 Needless to say, the women's race was actually really fun, and out of a rather large field of 37, I

 was 14th!
-Comfortably mid-pack and I was psyched. (
+Comfortably mid-pack and I was psyched.
+(Saturday Results) We spent the rest of the

 day walking around a very ghostly Vail village, ate Mexican food from a bus station (yeah, kind